libpfasst/LibPFASST/docs/source/parameters.rst

-Following these lists is an explanation of how to set parameters through input files or the command line and how to choose certain parameters to acheive particular variants of PFASST.
+Following these lists is an explanation of how to set parameters through input files or the command line and how to choose certain parameters to achieve particular variants of PFASST.

 Types of parameters